mazwat/mazwat.github.io/rob210-intro.md

 ***ROB210 is intended to apply robotics and cybernetics principles to the design and development of simple robot prototypes.***

-The following materials are support documentation and resources for the module.
+The following materials are supporting documentation and resources for the module.

 ## Table of Contents